 The Judean ambassadors' arrival in Assyria was part of a much larger event.
 As is implied by the "procession reliefs," and clearly stated in the administrative texts, the emissaries from the different vassal states did not travel separately.
 The ritual of receiving the tribute-bearing emissaries was an important part of the Neo-Assyrian imperial framework.
-The emissaries assembled in the capital from various corners of the ancient Near East in annual processions in the spring months, and emissaries from several kingdoms travelled to the capital together.18 This increased the empire's prestige, and conveyed to the emissaries the sense that it was truly a universal empire.
-In Assyrian imperial ideology, the bringing of tribute was understood as an act of submission to Assyrian sovereignty, and failure to bring tribute was understood as an act of rebellion.19
+The emissaries assembled in the capital from various corners of the ancient Near East in annual processions in the spring months, and emissaries from several kingdoms travelled to the capital together.
+This increased the empire's prestige, and conveyed to the emissaries the sense that it was truly a universal empire.
+In Assyrian imperial ideology, the bringing of tribute was understood as an act of submission to Assyrian sovereignty, and failure to bring tribute was understood as an act of rebellion.
+The submission to Assyrian sovereignty, and failure to bring tribute was understood as an act of rebellion.